-The Department of Special Education and Rehabilitative Sciences regularly awards a number of graduate assistantships.
+Sciences regularly awards a number of graduate assistantships.
 Assistantships in special education and rehabilitative sciences serve a variety of purposes.
-Graduate assistants (GAs) assist the professors in developing course materials and resources; evaluating the skills of undergraduates; carrying out literature searches; and supervising and assisting undergraduates in the computer lab.
+Graduate assistants (GAs) assist the professors in developing course materials and resources; carrying out literature searches; and supervising and assisting undergraduates in the computer lab.
 Graduate assistantships not only provide unique experiences within the field, but also are an opportunity for the student to pursue advanced training with financial support.